rodnaph/core-logic-tutorial/README.md

-# Core Dot Logic Tool
+# Core.Logic Tutorial

-Web tool for evaluating core.logic code.
+Web application to teach the basics of using core.logic.

 ![Image of web interface](screenshot.png "Web interface")